developer0hye/imgdiet/README.md

 # `imgdiet`

-**A Python package for minimizing file size of images with minimal quality loss**
+**A Python package for minimizing file size of images with negligible quality loss**

 | PNG Image                                   | WEBP Image (Optimized by `imgdiet`)                                  |
 |--------------------------------------------|--------------------------------------------|